arsalansharief5/Cloud-Dictonary-Serverless/README.md

 3. Search suggestions

-4. Logging & monitoring with CloudWatch
+4. Logging and monitoring with CloudWatch

 5. CI/CD integration